tn9th8/SSHOP_springboot_backend/README.md

   - use the hasAuthority("ROLE_ADMIN") or hasRole("ADMIN") methods at Security Filter Chain tier
   - use the PreAuthority, PostAuthority annotation at Methods of Service tier
 - Handle exception at Security Filter Chain tier

+Spring Validate:
+- @NotNull: not null
+- @NotEmpty: not null, length/size is greater than 0
+- @NotBlank: not null, the trimmed length/size is greater than 0

 ## Project
 - Yaml: is a config file which includes environment variables